-As the world we live and work in changes at a rapid pace during the COVID-19 pandemic, Advance HE is publishing blogs of advice and guidance from different perspectives across the sector, as well as hosting webinars tackling many of the issues that have surfaced during these difficult and challenging times.
-We have also just announced a new project to support the challenge of the 'socially distanced campus'.
+Over the course of the Covid-19 pandemic, Advance HE has published blogs of advice and guidance from different perspectives across the sector, as well as hosted webinars tackling many of the issues that have surfaced during these difficult and challenging times.
+Additionally we ran a project to support the challenge of the 'socially distanced campus'.

-We have collated all our resources below and coloured them according to their theme.
+We have collated all our resources below and colour coded them according to their theme.
 The key can be found to the right.

-In response to member needs we have launched a rapid, generative project to collaboratively explore with the sector Creating Socially Distanced Campuses and Education.
-The project will be open to representatives from Advance HE member institutions from across the globe.
-This article explains the context for the project and what it hopes to achieve.
+In response to member needs we launched a rapid, generative project to collaboratively explore with the sector Creating Socially Distanced Campuses and Education.
+The project welcomed representatives from Advance HE member institutions from across the globe.
+This article explains the context for the project.

 “Our member institutions and sector stakeholders have confirmed that one of the big questions for higher education institutions is ‘when we open our campuses, HOW are we going to do that?’
 The forces for doing so are great, the uncertainties around how to do so are extraordinary, and the risks involved are profound.”